teserald/Galo/README.md

 #########################################

-Download the files and save it in a Folder
+Download the Folder /Galo

-open t2.html to run the web app
+open t2.html in the Folder to run the web app

 #########################################